Dick Barton: Style

 The series was devised by producer Norman Collins.
-The scripts were written by Edward J. Mason, Geoffrey Webb and Produced and directed by Raymond Raikes.
+The scripts were written by Edward J. Mason and Geoffrey Webb, and produced and directed by Raymond Raikes.
 The programme gave rise to a popular catchphrase of the late 1940s "With one bound, Dick was free!" which made light of the fact that no matter how dangerous the cliffhanging situation Dick found himself in every evening, he would always escape easily.

 Early ideas for the character's name included "Bill Barton" and "Rex Drake".
 However, the production team finally settled on the more dynamic Dick Barton.
-After the series had been on the air for some time, the BBC (conscious that the biggest audience for the programme was schoolboys) wrote a strict code of what Dick and his chums could and couldn't do, one clause famously stating "Sex plays no part in his adventures".
+After the series had been on the air for some time, the BBC (conscious that the biggest audience for the programme was schoolboys) wrote a strict code of what Dick and his chums could and couldn't do, one clause famously stating "Sex plays no part in his adventures."